Traction on Demand becomes HIPAA compliant

 Even though HIPAA refers specifically to the health sector, any organization that works with a HIPAA compliant SI partner benefits from the added measures put in place to ensure data security.

 “Surprisingly, not all SI’s that work with healthcare organizations are HIPAA compliant.
-Not even the big ones.
-This emoji captures how we feel about that: ”
+Not even the big ones.”

 It’s hard to understand why healthcare organizations would ever consider partnering with an SI that wasn’t HIPAA compliant.
 Unfortunately, it can boil down to ignorance, according to Jim.
 In the same way we think about any type of insurance—like adding a protection plan to your new vacuum—we may briefly think about the associated risks but ultimately decline the highest level of security.
 “People think nothing’s going to happen, and no one cares until it does,” says Jim.